-- had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included Companies (Jersey) Law 1991, pension legislation and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
-These included the licence conditions imposed by The Water Services Regulation Authority (Ofwat).
+• had a direct effect on the determination of material amounts and disclosures in the Financial Statements.
+These included UK Companies Act, pensions legislation, tax legislation; and

+• do not have a direct effect on the Financial Statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
+These included the license conditions imposed by The Water Services Regulation Authority (Ofwat).

-We discussed among the audit engagement team including significant component audit teams and relevant internal specialists such as tax, valuations, financial instruments, pensions, IT and industry specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including significant component audit teams and relevant internal specialists such as tax, valuations, pensions, IT and industry specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the Financial Statements.